-Binge-eating disorder is an eating disorder that is distinguished by recurrent episodes of eating large quantities of food (often very quickly and to the point of discomfort); a feeling of a loss of control during the binge; experiencing shame, distress or guilt afterward; and regularly using unhealthy compensatory measures (e.g., purging) to counter the binge eating.
+Binge-eating disorder is an eating disorder that is distinguished by recurrent episodes of eating large quantities of food (often very quickly and to the point of discomfort); a feeling of a loss of control during the binge; experiencing shame, distress, or guilt afterward; and regularly using unhealthy compensatory measures (e.g., purging) to counter the binge eating.

-An essential feature of binge-eating disorder is recurrent episodes of binge-eating that must occur, on average at least once per week for 3 months.
-An “episode of binge eating” is defined as eating, in a discrete period of time, an amount of food that is definitely larger than most individuals would eat in a similar period of time under similar circumstances.
+An essential feature of binge-eating disorder is recurrent episodes of binge eating that must occur, on average at least once per week for 3 months.
+An “episode of binge eating” is defined as eating, in a discrete period of time, an amount of food that is larger than most individuals would eat in a similar period of time under similar circumstances.
 An indicator of loss of control is the inability to refrain from eating or to stop eating once started.
 Binge eating can also be planned.
 Some people describe dissociative quality during or following, binge-eating episodes.
 People with binge-eating disorders are typically ashamed of their eating habits and do whatever in their power to conceal their symptoms.
 Binge-eating is not about food but is related to an inability to handle emotional issues healthily.

-Binge-eating disorder often begins in the late teens, early ’20s but can occur at any age.
+Binge-eating disorder often begins in the late teens, or early ’20s but can occur at any age.
 The onset of this disorder is often associated with feeling negative about oneself holistically, not just in physical looks.
 Triggers like availability to binge food, stress, and poor body self-image are aspects that can cause binge-eating disorders.
 If you have a history of dieting or restricting calories you are more susceptible to developing binge-eating disorder, especially if you have symptoms of depression.
 If your parents or siblings have or had an eating disorder, you are more at risk for developing a binge-eating disorder, implying it may be an inherited gene.

-There is not a perfect way to approach a loved one that you assume or know is struggling with binge-eating disorder.
+There is no perfect way to approach a loved one that you assume or know is struggling with a binge-eating disorder.
 It is very common for people to keep their binging a secret because of their shame and embarrassment.
 Since they may not physically look like they have an eating disorder (unlike anorexia) it can be more difficult to detect.
-If you notice that a family member or friend is has a lack of control when eating, extremely low self-esteem, eating in secret consider talking to him or her about these issues.
+If you notice that a family member or friend has a lack of control when eating, extremely low self-esteem, or eating in secret consider talking to him or her about these issues.
 Urge them to talk to their doctor.
 You can not force someone to seek professional care, but you can always offer your support and encouragement.
 Even though you may not be able to prevent your loved one from developing binge-eating disorder, you can still talk about healthier behavior or treatment options.

 There are effective treatments for binge-eating disorders.
 The main goal of treatment is to reduce eating binges and achieve healthy eating habits.
-Other mental health issues may accompany the binge-eating disorder, like depression, so it is necessary to address the emotional and mental components underlying binge-eating.
+Other mental health issues may accompany the binge-eating disorder, like depression, so it is necessary to address the emotional and mental components underlying binge eating.